 Additionally, the domed design of the LED emitter on the switches seems to refract light and project additional colors that can leak from under keycaps and onto surrounding keys.
 This can result in a slightly inconsistent backlighting effect, especially when set to a white-only setting, visible in this photo.

-It connects to the keyboard on the left side at a 90° right angle.
+It connects to the keyboard on the left side at a 90° angle.
 While this doesn't present any issues with normal usage, it can be more prone to accidental damage than a connection leading out the back.

 Keychron doesn't explicitly state the connection type used to produce these estimates, but we expect it reflects the maximum battery life using a Bluetooth connection.
 The included 2.4GHz wireless receiver connection provides superior stability and performance at the cost of battery life.

-This keyboard lacks dedicated macro keys, and you can't record macros directly on the keyboard using hotkey combinations.
+These keyboards lack dedicated macro keys, and you can't record macros directly on the keyboard using hotkey combinations.
 However, you can program macros to any key using the configuration software.

-This keyboard has two switches on the left side.
+These keyboards have two switches on the left side.
 One toggles between Windows and macOS compatibility modes, and the other toggles between connection types.

 Several layers of sound-absorbing material inside the case help to round out the sound profile and slightly dampen the impact of bottoming-out keystrokes.